Miley Cyrus On ‘The Voice:’ Blake Shelton, Adam Levine, Gwen Stefani To Quit?

 “Adam seems to find Miley to be extremely loud-mouthed and absolutely annoying!”

-Despite those allegations, Cyrus is set to return for season 13 of The Voice.
+Despite those allegations, Cyrus is set to return for Season 13 of The Voice.
 The “Wrecking Ball” singer is already missing being on the show, since she’s taking off this season and has been temporarily replaced by Gwen Stefani, reported Hollywood Life.

-Miley earned attention when she debuted as a coach for season 11 of The Voice, and she’s reportedly looking forward to her return for season 13.
+Miley earned attention when she debuted as a coach for Season 11 of The Voice, and she’s reportedly looking forward to her return for season 13.
 An insider told the media outlet that Cyrus is eager to win this time around.

 “Miley had such a great time doing The Voice and is really looking forward to doing it again,” said the source.